 The Office for National Statistics (ONS) has broken new ground via its National Wellbeing Programme and (from December 2014) will report against a number of new economic well-being indicators alongside GDP[iv].
 However, these only cover physical and financial assets.

-Substantial gaps also remain in the policy landscape – notably measures to drive the investment required to meet decarbonisation targets and new statutory targets for protecting and improving natural capital.
+Substantial gaps also remain in the policy landscape – notably measures to drive the investment required to meet decarbonization targets and new statutory targets for protecting and improving natural capital.

 Clearly not all of this is the Treasury’s responsibility, and experience tells us that achieving systemic change will not be delivered without addressing wider political and institutional barriers.
 This could be achieved in a number of ways.